In this article:

 11. Helps form good habits

-This may not be a direct health benefit, but it surely helps cement good health habits.
-Starting your day with a glass of water provides hydration to the entire body and promotes regularity after a long night break.
+This may not be a direct health benefit but it surely helps cement good health habits.

 Adding lemon juice to water not only gives you a vitamin, mineral, and polyphenol boost, but it can also be a healthy part of your morning routine, which, if repeated daily, can become a strong good habit.